 This cross-pollination of hip hop, rock, reggae, and American classics perfectly captures Dev's day to day interactions with Italian life.
-From John Legend to the Pino D'Angio (above), the soundtrack to his life is so fresh and simple, proving that every story in the world can have its own unique playlist.
+From John Legend to the Pino D'Angio, the soundtrack is fresh and simple, proving that every story in the world can have its own unique playlist.

 Marvel's Agents of S.H.I.E.L.D

 Although this one on the list is actually an ABC show, Agents of S.H.I.E.L.D has found a wonderful home on Netflix.

 Like all Marvel properties, the level of quality needed to be high, expectations needed to be met, and every slip up would echo endlessly across the online forums.

 Knowing this, they turned to a veteran in the industry - someone who they knew the fans would trust - Bear McCreary.